What is L-Dex® ?

 How Does L-Dex Help You?

-The L-Dex system is best used as a series of measurements over time.
+The L-Dex system can be used by a medical provider as a series of measurements over time.
 This allows the healthcare professional to:

-• Accurately monitor the effectiveness of therapy for those who already have lymphedema.
+• Measure extracellular fluid change with therapy in patients for those who already have lymphedema.

 _______A hypothetical example of tracking one patient’s L-Dex